scottviteri/MarkovianTraining/README.md

 ### 3. Chain-of-Thought Perturbation Analysis (`src/perturb_CoT.py`)

-Analyzes the robustness of trained models by applying perturbations to the chain-of-thought reasoning.
+Analyzes the robustness of trained models by applying perturbations to the chain-of-thought reasoning (Figure 3).

 Usage:
 ```